 Magnetic Resonance Angiography (MRA)

 Magnetic Resonance Angiography (MRA) is a non-invasive method of vascular imaging that offers real-time, interactive imaging.
 MRA can be performed as an outpatient procedure, making it an attractive alternative to traditional X-ray angiography, which is more invasive and requires a hospital stay.
-Hunt Regional Medical Center’s diagnostic imaging center has the Gyroscan Intera, the latest MRA available along with the Oasis Open MRI.
+Hunt Regional Medical Center's diagnostic imaging center has the Gyroscan Intera, the latest MRA available, and the Oasis Open MRI.
 Both are exceptionally fast, reducing total imaging time.
-MRA capabilities at Hunt Regional can reduce the need for long scans or repeat examinations.
+MRA capabilities at Hunt Regional can lessen the need for long scans or repeat examinations.
 Continue below to learn about different types of MRA and how to prepare for your exam.

-Segmental pressures can be performed in a shorter period of time which, if abnormal, can be followed up with an MRA study of the lower extremity vascular system.
+Segmental pressures can be performed in a shorter time, and if abnormal, they can be followed up with an MRA study of the lower extremity vascular system.

 If the segmental pressures are normal, no further imaging is necessary.